apache/cordova-plugin-device/README.md

 </platform>
 ```

-Also, ensure all four keys—`NSPrivacyTracking`, `NSPrivacyTrackingDomains`, `NSPrivacyAccessedAPITypes`, and `NSPrivacyCollectedDataTypes`—are defined, even if you are not updating the other items.
+Also, ensure all four keys—`NSPrivacyTracking`, `NSPrivacyTrackingDomains`, `NSPrivacyAccessedAPITypes`, and `NSPrivacyCollectedDataTypes`—are defined, even if you are not making an addition to the other items.
 Apple requires all to be defined.